mkhellat/openqcp-lab/README.md

 # Run

 Running Jupyter notebooks require a conda installation such as `miniconda`.
-After that you could start a Jupyter notebook server on a unix-like operating system using:
+You could start a Jupyter notebook server on a unix-like operating system using:

 ````